Rosa Faccaro

-Rosa Faccaro (3 July 1931 – 22 January 2019) was an Argentine art critic, painter and university teacher who specialised in Contemporary art, Pre-Columbian art and textile art.
+Rosa Faccaro (3 July 1931 – 22 January 2019) was an Argentine art critic, painter and university teacher who specialised in contemporary, Pre-Columbian and textile art.
 She received several awards for her work, was curator of multiple art exhibitions and was a jury member of many international and national awards.
 Faccaro collaborated to the artistic section of the newspaper Clarín from 1979 to 2000.

-Biography
+Early life and education

-She was born in Argentina on 3 July 1931.
+Rosa Faccaro was born in Argentina on 3 July 1931.
 Faccaro was educated at the Universidad Nacional de las Artes from 1950 to 1958 and later continued her education by attending the National University of Saint Anthony the Abbot in Cuzco, in Cusco, Peru between 1961 and 1965.
 She educated at the Faculty of Architecture of the National University of Cusco, in Cusco, Peru during 1968 and subsequently at the National School of Fine Arts Prilidiano Pueyrredon from 1965 to 1985.
-Faccaro specialised in Contemporary art, Pre-Columbian art, and textile art.
-She worked as a post-graduate professor at the Universidad Nacional de las Artes' Media and Technologies for Pictorial Production and at the National University of Rosario's master's degree in Art Education at its Faculty of Art and Humanities.
-She collaborated to the artistic section of the newspaper Clarín between 1979 and 2000.